-I don’t think there is a “categorical imperative,” (something that commands independent of one’s desires) to develop your talents.
-If you enjoy developing a talent, then by all means do so; skills and achievements are human goods.
+I don’t think there is a “categorical imperative,” (something that commands independently of one’s desires) to develop your talents.
+If you enjoy developing a talent, then, by all means, do so; skills and achievements are human goods.
 Moreover, you’ll probably be happy as a by-product of developing such talents.

 But if you develop the skill and talents that you want to, that make you happy; you have a good chance to be successful, as Thoreau said long ago:

 I learned this, at least, by my experiment;